hugeicons/angular/README.md

 1. **Icons not showing up?**
    - Make sure you've installed both `@hugeicons/angular` and `@hugeicons/core-free-icons`
-   - Check that the HugeiconsModule is properly imported in your module
+   - Check that `HugeiconsIconComponent` is imported in your component or module
    - Verify that icon names are correctly imported

 2. **TypeScript errors?**
    - Ensure your `tsconfig.json` includes the necessary type definitions
-   - Check that you're using the latest version of the package
+   - Check that you're using Angular 17.1+ for signal inputs support

 3. **Bundle size concerns?**
    - Use named imports instead of importing the entire icon set